At least 2 dead, hundreds of thousands without power after violent storms slam Northeast

 Possible tornadoes were sighted and more than 130,000 customers lost power.

-Lightning strikes led to vehicle and structure fires in New Jersey.
+Lightning strikes and fallen electrical wires led to fires in New Jersey.

 As many as 62,000 customers were reported overnight to have lost power across the state, according to NJ.com.